Where Everything Fights Everything

 Teachers actively shape minds, careers, and neural pathways.
 Monday merely triggers conditioned dread responses without constructive guidance.

-Cultural recognition Monday Wins
+Cultural recognition Monday Wins · 60%

-Monday Hangover
+Monday Teacher

 Monday

 Monday enjoys unparalleled cultural recognition as a symbol of collective suffering.
 The Boomtown Rats immortalised anti-Monday sentiment in 1979, whilst the phrase 'I hate Mondays' appears across 47 languages with remarkable consistency.
 Office merchandise, internet memes, and greeting cards exploit Monday antipathy with industrial efficiency.
-The Garfield comic strip built an empire valued at £750 million partly on a lasagna-loving cat's Monday hatred.
+The Garfield comic strip built an empire valued at Ā£750 million partly on a lasagna-loving cat's Monday hatred.
 This cultural saturation transcends national boundaries—Monday is equally dreaded in Tokyo, Toronto, and Timbuktu.
 Yet this recognition is fundamentally negative; Monday is famous primarily for being despised, like a celebrity known only for scandal.

 VERDICT